 - Rub until the gel is gone and your hands are fully dry.
 This takes about 20 seconds.

 Taking antibiotics correctly

 You may have heard of MRSA (methicillin-resistant Staphylococcus aureus).
-This is a type of staph bacteria that is hard to kill (resistant) with many antibiotics that used to be effective against it.
+This is a type of staph bacteria that’s hard to kill (resistant) with many antibiotics that used to be effective against it.
 This means the bacteria can’t be treated with some antibiotics (such as methicillin) that work on other types of staph.
-But, other effective antibiotics are available.
+But other effective antibiotics are available.

-Resistant bacteria can be picked up from others, or can develop when antibiotics are not prescribed or taken correctly.
-This includes when they are taken longer than needed, not taken long enough, or taken when they’re not needed.
-This is why your healthcare provider may not prescribe antibiotics unless he or she is certain they are needed.
-It’s also why you must take antibiotic medicine exactly as your healthcare provider tells you.
+Resistant bacteria can be spread by other people.
+Or they can develop when antibiotics aren’t prescribed or aren’t taken correctly.
+This includes when antibiotics are taken longer than needed, not taken long enough, or taken when they’re not needed.
+This is why your healthcare provider may not prescribe antibiotics unless they’re sure you need them.
+It’s also why you must take antibiotics exactly as your provider tells you.
 This means not skipping doses, and taking the medicine until it’s finished, even if you’re feeling better.